darshan1328/Employee-Skill-Inventory/README.md

 git clone https://github.com/darshan1328/Darshan_231me213_Employee-Skill-Inventory

+:three: After cloning the repo, we can run the backend, in the respective ide

+:four:Connect to database using the url given in terminal(http://localhost:8080/h2-console)

 **Configuration**

 The application uses an H2 in-memory database by default, which is suitable for development and testing.
 For production use, you would need to configure a persistent database.